About

 Please exercise caution when running unknown binaries, especially if they were made by people who are interested in bypassing software protections.

 Some of the binaries presented here come from challenge websites, which sometimes have leaderboards to track progress.
-Please respect the integrity of these challenges and use these resources responsibly for your own learning, not to undermine the spirit of these competitions.
-By cheating you will not only not find enough solutions here to get anywhere near the top of these leaderboards, but you will also have entirely missed the point of these challenges.
+Please do not cheat.
+People work hard to set up these challenge websites, often for free.
+Please follow the rules and use these resources responsibly for your own learning, not to undermine the spirit of these competitions.
+By cheating you won’t get anywhere near the top of these leaderboards anyway, and you will also have entirely missed the point of these challenges, only reaching a mediocre score.
 The goal is to practice and learn, not to score meaningless points.

 I usually run unknown binaries in a Docker container with no network access, based on an image with a few different tools pre-installed.